- Pancreatic cancer treatment

-Locally advanced (unresectable): Locally advanced cancers have grown too far into nearby blood vessels or other tissues to be removed completely by surgery, but have not spread to the liver or distant organs and tissues.
-Surgery to try to remove these cancers does not help patients live longer.
-Therefore, if surgery is done in these cancers, it is to relieve bile duct blockage or to bypass a blocked intestine caused by the cancer pressing on other organs.
+Locally advanced cancers have grown too far into nearby blood vessels or other tissues to be removed completely by surgery, but have not spread to the liver or distant organs and tissues.
+Surgery to try to remove these cancers does not help people live longer.
+Therefore, if surgery is done, it is to relieve bile duct blockage or to bypass a blocked intestine caused by the cancer pressing on other organs.

 Chemotherapy, sometimes followed by chemoradiation, is the standard treatment option for locally advanced cancers.
 This may help some people live longer even if the cancer doesn’t shrink.
 Giving chemo and radiation therapy together may work better to shrink the cancer, but this combination has more side effects and can be harder on patients than either treatment alone.

 Pancreatic cancers often first spread within the abdomen (belly) and to the liver.
-They can also spread to the lungs, bone, and brain.
+They can also spread to the lungs, bone, brain, and other organs.

 These cancers have spread too much to be removed by surgery.
 Even when imaging tests show that the spread is only to one other part of the body, it has to be assumed that small groups of cancer cells (too small to be seen on imaging tests) have already reached other organs of the body.

 Another option, especially for people who are otherwise in good health, is a combination of chemo drugs called FOLFIRINOX.
 This consists of 4 drugs: 5-FU, leucovorin, irinotecan (Camptosar), and oxaliplatin (Eloxatin).
-This treatment might help patients live longer than getting gemcitabine alone, but it can have more severe side effects, so its use is limited to people who are otherwise healthy.
-There is a nationwide shortage of leucovorin at this time, which can sometimes limit the ability of doctors to give FOLFIRINOX.
+This treatment might help people live longer than getting gemcitabine alone, but it can also have more severe side effects.

 Because the treatments now available don’t work well for many people, you may want to think about taking part in a clinical trial of new drugs or combinations of drugs.